rylincoln/developer.fulcrumapp.com/_data-events/reference/request.md

 ### Description

 The REQUEST function is for making external HTTP requests.
-It's one of the powerful data event functions and enables you to retrieve external data while filling out a form.
+It's one of the most powerful data event functions and enables you to retrieve external data while filling out a form.
 It can be combined with the other functions to create very dynamic forms that populate information on-demand from external sources.
 It contains the necessary options to perform any HTTP request, including support for PUT, POST, etc and custom headers.

 ### Parameters